sbarre01/dotfiles/README.markdown

 There is a set up script that establishes the symlinks in your home directory.
 Run this once.
 * `_setupdotfiles.sh`

 > NOTE: Some personal configuration of Jim's will remain after setup.
-These dotfiles are intended for your inspiration, forking, and for you to tweak to your specific needs.
+You should fork and tweak to your specific needs.

 # Contributions
 Contributions are always welcome in the form of pull requests with explanatory comments.